 If the authorization window is still not responding, then launch the Accusonus License Manager.

-1) Close your host
+1) Close your video or audio editing application

 2) Go to C:\ProgramData\Accusonus\ERA-Bundle 5